George-lewis/rustcalc/README.md

 $golden_ratio = 1.618033
 ```

-`$golden_ratio` will then be created at startup and available for use.
+`$golden_ratio` will then be created at startup and available for use immediately.

 ## Descriptive Errors